WFCD/Warframe.NET/README.md

-# warframe-net
+# Warframe.NET
-.NET Wrapper for Warframe's World Slate API
+An asynchronous .NET Wrapper for Warframe's World Slate API.

+Written in C#

+Licensed under the MIT License.
+See LICENSE.MD for more information.